SIP Trunking Setup- Domain or Carrier connectivity (BYOT)

 4. Click on the Limitations section and select the number of concurrent calls that you wish to allow this customer.

 You may set different limits for Inbound calls, Outbound calls, and Total calls for IP Based Trunks.
-Registration Trunks only have an Inbound and Outbound Limit.
+Registration Trunks only show an Inbound and Outbound Limit but if you want to set a Total Call Limit then follow the procedure defined in the article Changing Limits for a Registration Based SIP Trunk.
+For SIP Trunk channel billing related information please review 'SIP Trunk Calculation' in the linked article.